20 doctoral (PhD) programmes in Technological, Natural, Social Sciences, Humanities, and Visual Arts.

 You will be informed by email about the results of recognition within ~1 month.

-When we receive a duly filled-in and approved application form for the participation in the competition for doctoral studies along with all mandatory documents, the process of your foreign degree documents evaluation and recognition will be started.
+When we receive documents required for the recognition of qualification, the process of your foreign degree documents evaluation and recognition will be started.

 For the admission process you have to submit your final degree diploma, a temporary (provisional) degree certificate is not accepted.